In this article we will look at how to tune a piano with best practise tips and tricks!

 Why do I need piano tuning tools?

-Let’s talk about why you need these piano tuning tools.
+Let’s talk about why you need these specific piano tuning tools.

-- Hammer – you need the piano tuning hammer because it has a specific torque and the long handle and weight will help you get a good momentum and adjust the string tension with ease.
+The long handle and heavy weight of the tuning hammer will help you get a good momentum and adjust the string tension with ease.

-- Tuning Felt strap – this is used to mute certain strings.
+The piano tuning felt strap is used to mute certain strings.
 You will notice that the low keys on a piano has a single string, while keys higher up the piano range will have three strings.
 With the tuning felt we can easily mute two of the strings and focus on tuning one single string at a time.
 This makes the tuning so much easier.